-- ✓ For the treatment of MCL in adult patients who have received at least one prior therapy (United States, November 2019) - ✓ For the treatment of MCL in adult patients who have received at least one prior therapy (China, June 2020) - For the treatment of CLL or SLL in adult patients who have received at least one prior therapy (China, June 2020) - ✓ For the treatment of R/R MCL (United Arab Emirates, February 2021) - For the treatment of WM in adult patients (Canada, March 2021)
+- ✓ For the treatment of MCL in adult patients who have received at least one prior therapy (United States, November 2019) - ✓ For the treatment of MCL in adult patients who have received at least one prior therapy (China, June 2020) - For the treatment of CLL or SLL in adult patients who have received at least one prior therapy (China, June 2020) - For the treatment of R/R MCL (United Arab Emirates, February 2021) - For the treatment of WM in adult patients (Canada, March 2021) - For the treatment of adult patients with WM who have received at least one prior therapy (China, June 2021)

-- ✓ For the treatment of adult patients with WM who have received at least one prior therapy (China, June 2021) - ✓ For the treatment of MCL in adult patients who have received at least one prior therapy (Canada, July 2021) - ✓ For the treatment of MCL in adult patients who have received at least one prior therapy (Chile, July 2021) - ✓ For the treatment of WM in adult patients (United States, August 2021)

-- This indication was approved under accelerated approval based on overall response rate.
+- For the treatment of MCL in adult patients who have received at least one prior therapy (Canada, July 2021) - ✓ For the treatment of MCL in adult patients who have received at least one prior therapy (Chile, July 2021) - ✓ For the treatment of WM in adult patients (United States, August 2021) - ✓ For the treatment of MCL in adult patients (Brazil, September 2021) - For the treatment of R/R MZL in adult patients who have received at least one anti-CD20-based regimen (United States, September 2021) - This indication was approved under accelerated approval based on overall response rate.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial. - This indication was approved under conditional approval.
 Complete approval for this indication may be contingent upon results from ongoing randomized, controlled confirmatory clinical trials.